Infinitary Noetherian Constructions I. Infinite Words: Preliminaries

 \section{Preliminaries}

-We refer the reader to \cite{JGL-topology} for topological notions.
+We have already defined well-quasi-orders.
+They can be defined in many equivalent ways.
+Notably, as already observed by Higman \cite[Theorem~2.1]{Higman:Lemma}, it is equivalent to require any of the following properties, for a quasi-ordered set $X$: (i) every upwards-closed subset of $X$ is the upward-closure of a finite set; (ii) the lattice of upwards-closed subsets of $X$ has the ascending chain condition, namely: every ascending sequence ${(U_n)}_{n \in \nat}$ of upwards-closed subsets is stationary, in other words, there is a rank $n_0$ such that $U_n = U_{n_0}$ for every $n \geq n_0$ (in general, we say that a quasi-ordering $\leq$ has the \emph{ascending chain condition} if and only if it has no strictly ascending infinite sequence $x_0 < x_1 < \cdots < x_n < \cdots$, where $x < y$ means $x \leq y$ and $y \not\leq x$); (iv) every infinite sequence of elements of $X$ has an infinite ascending subsequence; (v) $X$ is wqo.
+(We omit characterizations (iii) and (vi), which we will not require.)

+Let us turn to topology, for which we refer the reader to \cite{JGL-topology}.
+Noetherian spaces are specifically covered in Section~9.7 there.
 Note that none of the topologies we will consider are Hausdorff.
 In fact, a Hausdorff topological space is Noetherian if and only if it is finite.

 A \emph{subbase} of a topology is any family of open sets that generates the family.
 A \emph{base} of a topology is a family of open sets such that every open set can be written as a union of basic open sets.
 We write $cl (A)$ for the closure of a subset $A$ of a topological space.
 We will often use the fact that $cl (A)$ intersects an open set $U$ if and only if $A$ intersects $U$.